WHAT IS A CT (OR “CAT SCAN”)?

 WHAT KIND OF CT SCANNERS DOES RAO OFFER?

 Radiology Associates uses only helical CTs, which provide enhanced image quality and greater detection capabilities with less radiation exposure than conventional CT.
 And we are proud to announce that RAO’s Medical Imaging Center now features the newest, most advanced CT technology available, the 64-slice CT, with four times the number of detectors to produce the sharpest, quickest composite image with the least possible radiation dose.
 It is a true breakthrough in CT imaging.

-To assist in this process, a contrast agent is often used.
-By injecting this solution into the body, we can better visualize organs and structures that might not be seen otherwise.
-Contrast may or may not be needed in your particular case.
+When necessary to get a more accurate picture, an injectable contrast agent may be administered to clarify organs and structures that might not be seen otherwise.
+Contrast agent may or may not be needed in your particular case.

-Unlike other imaging methods, CT scanning offers detailed views of many types of tissue, including the lungs, bones, soft tissues and blood vessels.
+Unlike other imaging methods, CT scanning offers detailed, nearly 3-D views of many types of tissue, including the lungs, bones, soft tissues and blood vessels.

 WHERE IS CT OFFERED?